-UWM’s Center for International Education strives to provide students with the knowledge, skills, and perspectives to become mindful and engaged global citizens.
+UWM offers high-quality, safe and affordable international academic opportunities.
+Through our programs, students develop the knowledge, skills and perspectives to become mindful and engaged global citizens.

-Recent tragedies in the USA have once again highlighted the racial prejudice and inequity that exists in our society.
+Events in the USA continue to highlight the racial prejudice and inequity that exists in our society.
 The UWM Center for International Education wishes to express our continued commitment to education and understanding to combat racism and our solidarity with those working toward social justice.

 Now is the time for us to act and model the type of society we wish to have.
 We must exercise our right to vote, educate ourselves on our own biases, and support engagement in social justice.
 We make a promise to do our part to break down racial barriers and we invite you to do so as well.

 If you don’t have a current UWM email address, please email firstname.lastname@example.org to get access to the chat.

 Note: If a program destination has a USDOS or CDC travel advisory of 3 or 4, applicants must submit a completed Travel Risk Assessment outlined in the UWM International Travel Policy.